-Beginning in November 2022, adult survivors of sexual abuse will be able to file lawsuits for a period of 1 year against their abuser and other responsible parties, such as institutions, organizations and employers who failed to protect victims.
+Starting November 24, 2022, adult survivors of sexual abuse are able to file lawsuits for a period of one year against their abuser and other responsible parties, such as institutions, organizations, and employers who failed to protect victims.

 Adult Survivors Act Extends Time to Seek Justice

 New York’s Adult Survivors Act, signed into law in May 2022, is similar to an earlier NY law that permitted child victims of sexual abuse to file a lawsuit even though the statute of limitations had expired.
 However, that law only applied to victims who were minors at the time of their abuse.
 In contrast, the ASA specifically applies to people who were over the age of 18 at the time of their abuse and provides them with the opportunity to file lawsuits against their abusers and those who may have enabled or failed to stop the abuse.
 Other responsible parties may include institutions, employers, and other organizations.

 Various other states have already addressed both child and adult victims, but until the passage of the ASA, New York adult survivors of sexual abuse were left waiting for justice.

 Survivors of Adult Sexual Abuse

 The trauma of adult sexual abuse may leave lifelong scars and create challenges that persist for long periods of time.
 Survivors of adult sexual abuse may face depression, anxiety, and feelings of guilt and shame, and may develop severe or chronic mental health problems, substance abuse disorders, and suicidal thoughts or actions.

 Survivors of adult sexual abuse may be embarrassed, fear retribution or fear they will not be believed and may be reluctant to come forward.
 In some cases, survivors may find that they have suppressed memories and may not be aware of the depth of their trauma.

 Adult sexual abuse is not just limited to “rape.”
 It may also include: